The Hidden Evolution of Bike Seat Padding: From Leather to Lattices

 The Foam Revolution: Comfort Goes Mass Market

 Post-WWII synthetic materials changed everything.
-Suddenly, saddles could be:
+Suddenly, saddles could be lighter, more consistent, and immediately comfortable.

 But early foam designs had a dark side.
 The 1990s gel craze led to saddles that were too soft, causing riders to sink into the padding and increasing pressure on sensitive areas.